100% Satisfaction Guarantee

 - Woulfe, Rev. Patrick.
 Irish Names and Surnames Collected and Edited with Explanatory and Historical Notes.
 Kansas City: Genealogical Foundation, 1992.
 Print.
 (ISBN 0-940134-403).

 - Filby, P. William and Mary K Meyer.
 Passenger and Immigration Lists Index in Four Volumes.
 Detroit: Gale Research, 1985.
 Print.
 (ISBN 0-8103-1795-8).

 The Ferrell Family Crest was acquired from the Houseofnames.com archives.
 The Ferrell Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 9 December 2013 at 11:50.
+This page was last modified on 30 January 2016 at 12:09.